Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Computing the generating series of newly defined invariants

 \subsection{4D-2D correspondence explained by wall-crossing}

-Virtual fundamental classes of Quot-schemes on surfaces have been used by Marian--Oprea--Pandharipande \cite{MOP1} to prove Lehn's conjecture \cite{Lehn} for the generating series of tautological invariants on Hilbert schemes of points.
-More recently their virtual fundamental classes $[\textnormal{Quot}_S(\mathbb{C}^N,\beta,n)]^{\textnormal{vir}}$ were studied by Arbesfeld et al \cite{AJLOP}, Lim \cite{Lim}, Johnson--Oprea--Pandharipande \cite{JOP} and Oprea--Pandharipande \cite{OP1}.
-Our goal here is to recover the formulae when $\beta=0$ for an elliptic surface $S$ to explain the relationship in Theorem \ref{4d2d1d}.
-We only need one ingredient for this.
-Similarly, as in the case of Calabi--Yau 4-folds let us denote
+When $S$ is a surface with $c_1(S)^2=0$, we will follow the same line of arguments for the classes $[\Quot]^{\vir}$ as we did for $[\Hilb]^{\vir}$ in §\ref{VFC section}.
+We will again only need the following small class of invariants

-Knowing these invariants, we will be able to determine $[\textnormal{Quot}_S(\mathbb{C}^N,n)]^{\textnormal{vir}}$ as an element in $H_{nN}(\mathcal{P}_S)$ similarly to what we obtained for four-folds.
-For this we will need a different definition of the the moduli stack of pairs.
+to determine $[\textnormal{Quot}_S(\mathbb{C}^N,n)]^{\textnormal{vir}}$ as an element in $H_{nN}(\mathcal{P}_S)$.
+For this, we will need a different definition of the moduli stack of pairs.
 For simplicity, we assume that $b_1(S)=0$, but we then drop this requirement in Remark \ref{remark b1}.
-As we are recovering known results using different methods this section should be viewed as purely philosophical.
-In the sequel \cite{bojko3}, we are going to obtain the entire information about virtual fundamental classes $[\text{Quot}_{S}(E,n)]^{\text{vir}}$ for any surface and $E$ a torsion-free sheaf using these methods.
-These results will be new.\\
+The result describing descendent integrals over $\Quot$ in Lemma \ref{lemma workhorse} is new but its main consequence noted down in Proposition \ref{mega theorem surfaces} was already shown by AJLOP \cite[§2]{AJLOP} using different methods.
+In the sequel \cite{bojkoquot}, we are going to obtain these results for $[\textnormal{Quot}_{S}(E,n)]^{\textnormal{vir}}$ for any surface and $E$ a torsion-free sheaf using the current approach.
+These cases could not be addressed in this generality using the same methods as in \cite{AJLOP}.